 Uses 1-3 watts per hour, adding $1−$5 per year

-TV, computer, gaming console, and microwave could waste 20−50 annually just on standby power.
+TVs, computers, gaming consoles, and microwaves could waste $ 20- $ 50 annually just on standby power.
 At first glance, you might think, “It’s only $20 a year—why bother?”
 But here’s the bigger picture: with multiple devices in every home, standby power adds up quickly.
 And when you scale this up globally, the numbers become staggering.

 There are approximately 140 million households in the U.S. alone